Television presenter organises disability friendly gigs

 18th February 2015

 Television presenter Jameela Jamil has started a members club that will host a variety of disability friendly gigs.
 So far, chart-topping bands such as Coldplay, Ed Sheeran and Mark Ronson have been confirmed to headline shows, which those with disabilities will now have an opportunity to watch perform.
-Why Not People? aims to provide the same social experiences that the majority take for granted every day, including those who rely on wheelchairs and home stairlifts.
+Why Not People? aims to provide the same social experiences that the majority take for granted every day, including those who rely on wheelchairs and stairlifts solutions.

 The company released figures to highlight the disadvantages that disabled people encounter, with 77 per cent of young people with disabilities finding that when booking tickets for live events, they are not catered for as well as non-disabled people.
 One in two disabled people have also missed out on buying tickets, or had a stressful experience when booking them, which, considering there are 11.8 million people living with disabilities in the UK, is a very high proportion.